ascjones/chameleon/README.md

 SCALE compatible type generation for substrate runtimes.
 No dependencies on substrate crates required!

-Accepts a SCALE encoded metadata file via a CLI or a macro, and generates a Rust module with all types required for interacting with pallets for the given substrate runtime.
+Accepts a SCALE encoded metadata file via CLI or a macro, and generates a Rust module with all types required for interacting with pallets for the given substrate runtime.

 ## Current status

-- Generated code not compiling yet, need to handle generics
-- Only System and Balances module converted to the new metadata in https://github.com/paritytech/substrate/compare/gui-macro-attribute...aj-metadata-vnext
+- Can generate all the runtime modules and types for `node-runtime` with metadata from https://github. com/paritytech/substrate/compare/aj-metadata-vnext.

-Using the command: `cargo run -p chameleon-cli | rustfmt --edition=2018 --emit=stdout`, generates the [following](.
+Using the command: `cargo run -p chameleon-cli | rustfmt --edition=2018 --emit=stdout`, generates the [following](./default_node_runtime_types.rs).
-/default_node_runtime_types.rs).